faisalahm3d/MemberShieldCopy/README.md

 # MemberShield
-MemberShield: A Framework for Federated Learning with Membership Privacy
+This repository contains the implementation of the paper - "MemberShield: A Framework for Federated Learning with Membership Privacy"